josevnz/ExtendingAnsibleWithPython/Inventories/README.md

 2. Your inventory is on a format that is not compatible with Ansible YAML; It may be on a database, a plain text file
 3. The servers that are part of your inventory is, well really dynamic; You create machines on your private cloud as you need them and their IP address change all the time, or you have a home network with lots of roaming devices (tables, phones).
 You want o maintain that by hand?

-## What are you going to learn on this article
+## What are you going to learn on this article?

 There are many ways to manage your inventories in Ansible, will cover a few alternatives here:

 * Converting inventories from legacy formats into Ansible
-* Dynamic inventories with plugins, specifically NMAP
+* Using dynamic inventories with plugins, specifically NMAP
 * Writing our own inventory script to generate inventories dynamically
-* Writing an Ansible plugin
+* Writing an Ansible inventory plugin

 All this while following good practices of packaging our tools, using virtual environments and unit testing our code.